samuelyoo/Budget-Trackers/README.md

 # Budget-Tracker

 ## Abstract
-Budget-Traker App! is able to view create and track daily budgets.
+Budget-Traker PWA App! is able to view create and track daily budgets.

 ## Table of contents
 * [Abstract](#Abstract)